-South East Philadelphia Transportation Authority (SEPTA) in the US is to upgrade its SEPTA Key transit card to enable cardholders to pay fares for more than one passenger per journey as well as roll out mobile ticketing “later this year”.
+South East Pennsylvania Transportation Authority (SEPTA) in the US is to upgrade its SEPTA Key transit card to enable cardholders to pay fares for more than one passenger per journey as well as roll out mobile ticketing “later this year”.

 SEPTA confirmed the plans after publishing a page on its website suggesting that the contactless Key card’s multiple rider feature had already gone live and then removing the page and explaining it had been posted in error.

 “The multiple rider feature enables one Key card to be used for fare payment for the cardholder and additional riders travelling together,” the webpage said.

 The feature will allow a maximum of five passengers to pay their fare from a single Key card provided they are beginning and ending their journey at the same station or stop and provided the cardholder had linked a debit or credit card to their Key account and enabled the upload function, the webpage explained.